Bittrex US has filed for bankruptcy because of a fine of 50 million and a lawsuit from the SEC.

 I would use the sell box, choose “Conditional” -> Condition” -> Less than or equal to 0.0003

-For the button beside, named “Time in Force”, we have to options: “Good ’til cancelled” – this means, that if you place your order it will stay active until a buyer/seller is found that matches your conditions.
-If you choose “Immediate or Cancel” (on other exchanges often called “Kill or Fill”) your order will be terminated completely if there is no buyer/seller to be found right after you place the order.
+For the button beside, named “Time in Force”, we have two options: “Good ’til canceled” – which means that if you place your order, it will stay active until a buyer/seller that matches your conditions is found.
+If you choose “Immediate or Cancel” (on other exchanges often called “Kill or Fill”), your order will be terminated completely only if there is no buyer/seller to be found right after you place the order.

-6. Can I setup a stop loss AND a take profit on the same trade with Bittrex?
+Can I set up a stop-loss AND a take-profit on the same trade with Bittrex?

 No, this is a hefty limitation by Bittrex’s engine.
 As your funds are locked for a defined action you are not able to place another pending order with it.
 That means that you have to choose between a stop loss order or a take profit order on running trades.

 How to sell and buy with the order book on Bittrex?